Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Temp 5250, Tint +22 Camera setting Custom White Balance off the coffee cup top

 Sometimes, a person is surrounded by a dominant color, like a red wall.
-This will tell your camera that you are seeing in red light and will try a compensate, giving your subject a cyan tone to their face.
+This will tell your camera you are seeing in red light and will try to compensate, giving your subject a cyan tone to their face.

-I have done photo shoots where I used strobes and still needed to do a custom white balance because the ceiling, floor, or walls were all creating a color cast that made the skin tones not look correct.
+I have done photo shoots where I used strobes, but I still needed to do a custom white balance because the ceiling, floor, or walls were all creating a color cast that made the skin tones not look correct.

-You can find online skin tone swatches that you can compare a person’s skin to an approximate ethnicity color swatch.
+You can find online skin tone swatches to compare a person’s skin to an approximate ethnicity color swatch.
 For example, the RGB value for caucasian skin is R:239, G:208, and B:207.
 The numbers may be darker or lighter than the light on the skin, but the numbers will generally go up and down uniformly.

 I recommend shooting RAW but constantly getting a custom white balance in every situation.